Catherine Redford

 We moved to Naperville, IL from London in 1995.
 I had been teaching cross-stitch and just had my first pattern accepted for publication when we moved.
 Buying warm coats for the Illinois winters and making new friends kept me busy for a while and then in 1998 I discovered quilting.

 I took my first class at Stitches and Stuffing in Naperville.
 There seemed to be lots to learn.
-Fifteen years later I’ve been teaching classes at Pieceful Heart Fabrics in Lisle, just 10 minutes from my home, for 10 years and continue to learn.
+Five years later I started teaching classes at Pieceful Heart Fabrics in Lisle, just 10 minutes from my home for 10 years until the shop closed in June 2013.
+I am now teaching and speaking at Guilds and quilt shows around the country and continue to learn.

-I’m a member of my local quilt guild, “Riverwalk Quilters Guild,” where I have served as program chair, vice-president, co-chair of “the Gathering” committee, and now I’m president, a job I am really enjoying.
-I am also a member of the Fiber Art Divas, an art group that meets at Naperville Art League and recently joined PAQA and SAQA.
+I’m a member of my local quilt guild, “Riverwalk Quilters Guild,” where I have served as program chair, vice-president, co-chair of “the Gathering” committee, and also a 2 year term as president.
+I am also a member of the Fiber Art Divas, an art group that meets at Naperville Art League and of PAQA, the professional art quilt group.
+In 2012 I co-founded the Naperville Modern Quilters Guild to further explore the modern quilt aesthetic.

 I believe we all have an innate need to create in some sphere of our lives, being made in the image of a creator God.
 Quilting is my outlet of choice.
 I share my love of quilting as an inspiration to others.
 I have found that as I pass on the knowledge I have gained on my journey I learn more tips and techniques that take me still further.